 Mineralogically and biologically, this substrate is perfect for the growth of your desired aquatic plants and not for nuisance algae.
 They don’t use any chemicals and dyes, which can hamper the water quality.

 Highly porous spherical grains are the suitable home of beneficial bacteria and promote their growth to establish a healthy biological cycle in aquariums.

 For a new fresh aquarium, you can directly put this substrate in your tank, fill water slowly, and then start filters and pumps.
-For an existing tank, don’t put all the substrate at a time, mix it step by step for a week.
+Please don’t put all the substrate at a time; mix it step by step for a week.

 Volcanic soils can provide an ideal condition for plant growth as they contain many useful minerals for plants.
 Fluval Plant and Shrimp Stratum is the collection of soils from mineral-rich foothills of the Mount Aso Volcano in Japan.
 So natural ingredients that can promote plant growth are perfectly present in this substrate.

 Aquatic plants root easily and spread healthily throughout this substrate, which supplies all nutrients necessary for plants to flourish.
 This substrate ensures a full complement of essential macro and micronutrients for the growth of plants.

 The substrate’s non-compacting porous structure can make an ideal home for beneficial bacteria, thus establishing a healthy biological cycle in your tank, providing optimal water quality.

 This substrate will not cause any discoloration of water; rather, it helps control organic discoloration from natural driftwood aquarium décors.

 - This product is made of mineral-rich volcanic soil.